Tizun71/Tizun71/README.md

 ### 🤔 I’m looking for help with

-- Integrating AI models to web applications
+- Integrating AI models to game

 ### 🏆 These things I made